Scott Watson, convicted of murder of Ben Smart and Olivia Hope, granted new appeal

 "As the matter will shortly come before the courts, I will not be making any further comment," Little said.

-Smart and Hope had earlier been among 1500 revellers partying at the Furneaux Lodge in the Marlborough Sounds on New Year's Eve 1997.
+Smart and Hope had been among 1500 revellers partying at the Furneaux Lodge in the Marlborough Sounds on New Year's Eve 1997.

 But as the party wound down in the small hours, there was no room for them to sleep on the Tamarack, a yacht chartered by Hope and her sister, Amelia.